 - The Drupal Answers Q&A site: http://drupal.stackexchange.com.
 This resource is easier to use than the Drupal site, and often returns more relevant information.

 - The Drupal.org page for a specific contributed module or theme.
 Find the module or theme page.
 In the sidebar, you may see a "Read documentation" link if the project's authors have written any documentation.
 You can also search the project's issue queue.
 Follow the "Advanced search" link under "Issues for (module name)" in the sidebar to search by keywords.
 If you have an account on drupal.org, you can submit support requests.

-Sites on Pantheon cannot include restricted data.
+Sites on Pantheon cannot include protected data.
 A breakdown of the Data Classification Levels can be found on the Security website.
-If you have any reason to think your site will include data of a level other than 0 (zero), "information intended for public access," you may not be able to host your site on Pantheon.
-Please consult with IT Policy (firstname.lastname@example.org) before going forward.
+If you have any reason to think your site will include data of a level other than 1 (one), "information intended for public access," you cannot host this data on Pantheon.
+Please consult with Security Policy (email@example.com) with any questions.

 - If you have data that falls into the "Protection Level 2" or "Protection Level 3" category, you may still host a site on Pantheon, and host this data on Box or Drive instead.
 The data can be uploaded to Box or Drive, and then you can restrict access to the document(s) accordingly, and then link to the document(s) from your site.

 - If you have data that falls into the "Protection Level 4" category, please consult with the Information Security Office (firstname.lastname@example.org) on possible options for hosting PL4 data.
 CalShare is approved for PL4 data.